microsoft/qsharp/katas/content/qubit/index.md

     "title": "Conclusion"
 })

 This should be enough for you to gain a basic understanding of qubits and qubit states.
-Next, you will learn how to manipulate those states in the single-qubit gates Kata.
+Next, you will learn how to manipulate those states in the "Single-Qubit Gates" Kata.